sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

 Printing Top 20 Books to Recommend
 ----------------------

-We use the ``Null Values in Column`` processor counts the number and percentage of NULL values in the selected columns.
-In this case we can see that the Age column has a significant number of NULL values that will need to be dealt with in successive data cleaning steps.
+We use the ``Print N Rows`` processor to display a certain number of rows from the data.
+In this case we are displaying the top 20 books to be recommended.
+We can also see in the output how the weighted ratings compare to the average ratings(column R).
+We can also see how without using the weighted ratings instead of average ratings, it would impossible to seperate the top few books.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^